johnjarmitage/CKAD-post-exam/README.md

 * 19 questions with marks that vary from 15% to 2%, but the majority of questions have a mark of between 8 and 5%.
 The mark does not correspond to the level of difficulty.
 * There are four clusters, and you are told which one to use at the beginning of each question.
 * Do not expect to be able to answer all questions in 120 minutes.
 Leave the questions worth < 3% to the end, and return to them only if you have the time.
-* Check if hte question tells you to work in a certain namespace.
+* Check if the question tells you to work in a certain namespace.
 * Work fast but be precise.

 #### Sorts of questions